 The Goal of a Drug Intervention

 The ultimate goal of an intervention is for the person dependent on drugs or alcohol to accept the treatment offered by the Intervention Team.
 The Intervention Team consists of the Interventionist and the family members and/or friends that want to be present.
-Before the intervention takes place, the Interventionist, working with family and friends, coordinate a treatment plan and travel arrangements so that as soon as the Intervention concludes, the person dependent on drugs or alcohol can get the care they need right away.
+Before the intervention takes place, the Interventionist, working with family and friends, coordinates a treatment plan and travel arrangements so that as soon as the Intervention concludes, the person dependent on drugs or alcohol can get the care they need right away.

 The Process of a Drug Intervention